Viktorija Golubic: Olympics

-In her first Olympics participation at the 2020 Tokyo Olympics, Golubic advanced to the doubles final with Belinda Bencic by defeating Brazilian pair Laura Pigossi and Luisa Stefani.
+In her first participation at the Summer Olympics in Tokyo, Golubic advanced to the doubles final with Belinda Bencic by defeating Brazilian pair Laura Pigossi and Luisa Stefani.
+They took home silver medals after losing to Barbora Krejčíková and Kateřina Siniaková in straight sets.

 Performance timelines

-Only main-draw results in WTA Tour, Grand Slam tournaments, Fed Cup/Billie Jean King Cup and Olympic Games are included in win–loss records.
+Only main-draw results in WTA Tour, Grand Slam tournaments, Fed Cup/Billie Jean King Cup, Hopman Cup, United Cup and Olympic Games are included in win–loss records.

 Singles

-Current after the 2023 Merida Open.
+Current through the 2023 Guangzhou Open.